 Difference Between X570 and B550

-X570 is actually the first consumer chipset with native PCIe 4.0 support for peripheral devices.
+X570 is the first consumer chipset with native PCIe 4.0 support for peripheral devices.
 B550 implemented the chipset-to-CPU uplink using PCIe 4.0 but its PCIe 4.0 lanes are not available as general-purpose lanes.
 Also, X570 features a significant number of USB 3.2 Gen 2 ports (8 in total) compared to only 2 in B550.
-It’s difficult to directly compare the number of PCIe lanes and SATA ports as the chipset specifies several cases.
+It’s difficult to directly compare the number of PCIe lanes and SATA ports as the chipset specify several cases.
 For example, one combination will provide more SATA ports and the other one will provide more PCIe lanes and you should choose your motherboard depending on the peripherals that will use these ports.

 Difference Between X570 and X470

 This comparison might be more interesting to hardcore gamers who currently own an X470 motherboard and who are looking to upgrade to X570 soon.
 The main thing to look at is what improvements have been made.
-Well, there are definitely significant changes.
+Well, there are significant changes.
 The PCIe interface used to connect with peripheral devices in X470 was PCIe 2.0 and now you have a sudden jump to 4.0 inside a generation.
 We’ve already mentioned the high number of SuperSpeed USB ports of X570.